 - To pay with your PayPal account, send the fee to email@example.com.

-- To pay via credit card, email me and I’ll send you a PayPal invoice.
+- To pay via credit card, email us and we’ll send you a PayPal invoice.
 (You don’t have to have a PayPal account to pay via PayPal with a credit card.)

-- To pay by personal check, make your check payable to Harvey Stanbrough and mail it to PO Box 604, Saint David AZ 85630-0604.
+- To pay by personal check, make your check payable to Mona Stanbrough and mail it to PO Box 604, Saint David AZ 85630-0604.

-3. WE WILL EMAIL YOU THE URL AND PASSWORD(S) for the course(s) you purchased.
-From that point on you can listen to them at your own pace and come back as often as you want.
+3. WE WILL EMAIL YOU THE course(s) you purchased as MP3 files.
+From that point on you can listen to them at your own pace and come back to them as often as you want.
 I’ll also email any handouts in pdf format that go along with the courses you’ve ordered.
 If you sign up for a course that you believe has a handout and you don’t receive it, please email me.

 ♦ Course 1 — Writing Realistic Dialogue (10 audio sessions) — $50 — If you want to learn to write natural, non-linear dialogue like a pro, this is the only course you need.